30 December 2013

 I’m not quite sure how this ended up on my wishlist, since I had not heard of any of the cast of this film.
 Perhaps it was my liking for other ‘rom coms’, or perhaps someone recommended it to me.
 In any case, I was pleased to be given it for Christmas, and, in the aftermath of a protracted cold and cough, it promised some lighthearted viewing that would not tax my brain cells too much.

 ‘The Prince and Me’ has been called a modern Cinderella story, but in my view, that’s far from the case.
-Paige (Julia Stiles) might be a commoner, but she’s party of a contented farming family, with parents who welcome her and any random friends she might bring home.
+Paige (Julia Stiles) might be a commoner, but she’s party of a contented farming family.
+She has parents who welcome her and any random friends she might bring home.
 She’s studying to be a doctor in Wisconsin, and is highly focused on her work, slightly to the annoyance of her friends who are rather more into having fun.

 Paige works in the evening as a waitress, presumably to fund her studies - but she’s no geek; she likes hanging out with friends, and although she doesn’t want romance (having no time free) she’s a very likeable, believable young woman.